-Training specialists that focus on military-specific/tactical training may conduct training under conditions that closely approximate combat, such as Survival, Evasion, Resistance, and Escape (SERE) situations.
-They may be required to develop and conduct training related to aerospace and operational physiology, antiterrorism, weapons and tactics, or marksmanship, to name a few.
+Military-specific/tactical training specialists conduct training under conditions that closely approximate combat, such as Survival, Evasion, Resistance, and Escape (SERE) situations.
+They may be required to develop and conduct training related to topics such as aerospace and operational physiology, antiterrorism, weapons and tactics, or marksmanship.
 For example, small arms marksmanship instructors conduct training in all phases of basic marksmanship, both ashore and afloat.
 This training includes firearms safety, mechanical training on small arms, instructional and qualification firing, basic range operations, and reporting.

 Military-specific/tactical training specialists in the Military work either indoors or outdoors, depending on the type of training they provide.